7 Storytelling Podcasts So Good You’ll Forget About TV

 Confession: I fell asleep watching Star Wars.
 I’ve never actually seen the whole thing.
 And I’m not talking about the whole thing like the series.
 I mean the first movie, or any of its predecessors.
 I’ve also never read or watched Harry Potter, much to the chagrin of my entire generation.

 The truth of the matter is I just don’t love storylines that don’t feel real to me.
-Futuristic or magical stories don’t jive with my natural gravitation towards “OMG that really happened!”
+Futuristic or magical stories don’t jive with my natural gravitation toward “OMG that really happened!”

 BUT, and it’s a big but, I love Justin Hasting’s 2 Minute Stories podcast.
 Most of his 2-minute stories have a futuristic bent towards them as they picture a world in which something drastic has shifted and people are learning to adjust to their new normal.
 So if you like the futuristic genre, or even if you don’t, I really recommend checking out 2 Minute Stories.
 And you literally just need 2 minutes.
 We all have 2 minutes.